Admissions Requirements

 Homeschooled students must submit a GED certificate or state-issued high school diploma to meet the minimum education requirement.

-Online diplomas are only recognized if the school is accredited by an organization recognized by the U.S. Secretary of Education, or the school is run by a local school district or state government agency.
+Online high school diplomas may be recognized if the issuing school is operated by a public school district or state agency, or is accredited/recognized for secondary education by a state-recognized, regional, national, or internationally recognized K–12 accrediting body, including Cognia/SACS CASI, MSA-CESS, ACS WASC, NEASC, or an equivalent recognized accreditor.
 If the validity of the high school and/or documentation provided cannot be verified, the student will need to obtain a GED.

-Public high school diplomas from U.S. territories will be considered equivalent to high school diplomas earned in the United States.
-If the diploma is in a language other than English, a translation will be required.
+Public high school diplomas from U.S. territories are considered equivalent to high school diplomas earned in the United States.
+If the diploma is in a language other than English, a translation is required.

 Foreign credentials may require evaluation from a recognized evaluation company.